divya-supplytiger/CocoaBridge/README.md

 - **Privacy controls** — conversations can be toggled between private and shared
 - **14-day retention** — conversations auto-expire after 14 days
 - **Persistence** — conversations and messages stored in a separate `chat` schema in PostgreSQL
+- **Prompt starters** — four quick-launch buttons on the chat page: Analyze Fit, Draft Bid, Analyze Fulfillment, and **Draft Outreach** (pre-fills the outreach draft prompt for an active inbox item)

 ---